Transforming fractures into strength and beauty.

 Our Purpose

-The Kintsugi Foundation provides evidence-based, trauma-informed music therapy and other resources and programs that support recovery, emotional regulation, and long-term resilience for individuals impacted by traumatic experiences.
+The Kintsugi Foundation provides free workshops for trauma survivors featuring hands-on music, movement, and creative expression, as well as resources and programs that support recovery, emotional regulation, and long-term resilience for individuals impacted by traumatic experiences.

 We use music as a bridge: